stephenbradshaw/AzureC2PocDeployment/README.md

 * The `functionapp` template which deploys an [Azure Function App](https://azure.microsoft.com/en-us/products/functions) to forward implant traffic as discussed on my blog [here](https://thegreycorner.com/2025/05/07/azure-service-C2-forwarding.html)
 * The `azurefd` template that deploys an [Azure Front Door](https://azure.microsoft.com/en-au/products/frontdoor) that forwards traffic through the previously discussed Function App to the C2 server
 * The `apim` template that deploys an [API Management Service](https://azure.microsoft.com/en-us/products/api-management) API that can forward traffic through the configured Function App to the C2 server
+* The `containerapp` template that deploys a [Container App](https://azure.microsoft.com/en-us/products/container-apps) instance that can forward traffic through a private VPC to the C2 server

 # Creating the Resource Group